-All items except modules may be parametrized by type.
+All items except modules may be parameterized by type.
 Type parameters are given as a comma-separated list of identifiers enclosed in angle brackets (<...>), after the name of the item and before its definition.
-The type parameters of an item are considered "part of the name", not the type of the item; in order to refer to the type-parametrized item, a referencing path must in general provide type arguments as a list of comma-separated types enclosed within angle brackets.
+The type parameters of an item are considered "part of the name", not part of the type of the item.
+A referencing path must (in principle) provide type arguments as a list of comma-separated types enclosed within angle brackets, in order to refer to the type-parameterized item.
 In practice, the type-inference system can usually infer such argument types from context.
 There are no general type-parametric types, only type-parametric items.
+That is, Rust has no notion of type abstraction: there are no first-class "forall" types.